Scarabyte/SSW690-Project/docs/DesignDescription.md

 Responsibilities:
   * Main Controller for the Lane Departure Warning function
   * Contains the algorithms to determine the lane of travel and whether the vehicle is about to depart the lane of travel
+  * Responsible for activating device's camera and establishing logging mechanism by initializing the OpenCV Library modules
   * Invoked by MainActivity class when activated by the user or upon start up of the application
-  * Responsible for activating device's camera and establishing logging mechanism by initializing the OpenCV Library modules

 ### 2.2 LaneDetector

 Responsibilities:
   * Leverage the OpenCV library modules to apply Gaussian filter, Hough transformation and invoking Canny Edge detector
-  * Invoked by the LDWSProcessor when new frame of video is ready for processing
+  * Invoked by the LDWSProcessor class when new frame of video is ready for processing

 ### 2.3 DepartureNotifier

-  *
+  * Performs function to notify user of a lane departure by providing audible and possibly visual warning message
+  * Invoked by the LDWSProcessor class when vehicle departs the lane, otherwise stays idle

 ### 2.4 MainActivity